Authorization Letter to Sell Property (Sample Letters)

 For the seller, the main disadvantage is the tediousness of needing to work with several brokers simultaneously.
 This results in a time commitment as they need to communicate and coordinate with several agents.
 Additionally, this can be problematic for the seller as the agents will not have a time limit on their property marketing.
 This means that the brokers will not act with the same sense of urgency, and the sale may not be a high priority for them.

 In conclusion, choosing between an exclusive or non-exclusive authority to sell depends on the seller’s situation and urgency.
-An exclusive contract typically yields faster results, while a non-exclusive letter offers the benefit of being able to wait for a better offer price.
+An exclusive contract typically yields faster results, while a non-exclusive one offers the benefit of being able to wait for a better offer price.

 What to Include?